 Def Leppard’s “Animal” is featured on Cottage Country Vol. 15:

 Hysteria, the movie (not the album) does suffer a bit from an obvious lack of budget.
 Other elements include, inter-spliced fake crowd footage, which is always a crowd pleaser.
 Not without irony because Def Leppard sings with that “chorus of people” back up voice (you know what I mean).
 So. expect lots of terrible visual editing FX, but they are fun to make fun of.
 You will be singing: “Pour some salt into my eyes.”
-As well as questionable sets.
-I would say that, although this leopard may be spotty at times its not all bad and will probably appeal to fans.
+Not to mention, some questionable sets.
+I would say that, although this leopard (leppard?) may be spotty at times it’s not all bad and will probably appeal to fans.